How To Use Lean Teams

 What companies do right

 The first thing companies that use lean teams do right is…they use lean teams.
-The benefits of employee team lean team 1problem solving and substantial and well documented.
+The benefits of employee team problem solving and substantial and well documented.
 As we all know, however, regular use of employee teams is rare, especially in small companies.
 Companies that actually establish employee teams are taking that essential first step.

 What companies do wrong